harith-bechkam/LLD-handbook/Basic of OOPS/basic.md

     }
    ```

- - Use a concrete class - when behavior is well-defined and won’t be extended.
+ - Use a class - when behavior is well-defined and won’t be extended.